NeuromatchAcademy/TA-applications/README.md

 You can run the jupyter notebook any way that you’d like, but we recommend using google colab to run the notebook.
 You can open the jupyter notebook manually through [colab](https://colab.research.google.com/github/), or hit this badge to load directly: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://github.com/NeuromatchAcademy/course-content/blob/master/tutorials/W1D3_ModelFitting/student/W1D3_Tutorial4.ipynb)

-***Lesson Plan Example***
+***Lesson Plan Conputational Neuroscience TA application***

-You can structure your four minute video any way you like.
-Here is a sample minute by minute breakdown in case it is useful.
+For CN TA applicants we would like you to structure your five minute video with an emphasis on both theoretical and coding aspect of the models.
+We will appreciate if your video follows the breakdown given below:

 * < 1 min: Introduce yourself.
 Give a few sentences about who you are!
-* < 1 min: Give a very brief recap of what multilinear regression is why you might use it.
+* < 2 mins: Give a very brief recap of one of the regression methods in the tutorial (example multiple linear regression) and explain why you might use it.
 While you should imagine that you are teaching a class of students, don’t feel the need to address them or ask them questions.
+* ~ 2 mins: Work through part of the tutorial explaining the code and typing in solutions as you go.

+***Lesson Plan Deep Learning TA application***

+For DL TA applicants we would like you to structure your five minute video with a slight more emphasis on the coding aspect.
+We will appreciate if your video follows the breakdown given below:

+* < 1 min: Introduce yourself.
+Give a few sentences about who you are!
+* ~ 2 mins: Give a very brief recap of one of the regression methods in the tutorial (example plynomial regression) and explain why you might use it.
+While you should imagine that you are teaching a class of students, don’t feel the need to address them or ask them questions.
-* ~3 mins: Work through part of the tutorial explaining the code and typing in solutions as you go.
+* < 2 mins: Work through part of the tutorial explaining the code and typing in solutions as you go.

 ***How we will evaluate your video***